-If the project does not conform to present building or zoning codes, which is often the case, most building codes or zoning ordinances provide that if such a building suffers more than 50% damage, it cannot be repaired without bringing the building into conformity with current building codes and zoning ordinances.
+If the project does not conform to present building or zoning codes, which is often the case with older communities, and such project suffers more than 50% damage, it cannot be repaired without bringing the building into compliance with current building codes and zoning ordinances.
 Normally, insurance would not cover the extra costs to bring the building up to code or to add additional parking spaces, if that is what is required.
 These extra costs can be insured by special endorsement to cover changes in building ordinances since its original construction.

-It is important to be aware of what the exclusions are under policies which supposedly are “comprehensive”, “special form” or “all risk”.
-Generally, the following are excluded unless they are covered by specific endorsements or riders: damage from termites, dry rot or fungus; damage from underground water; damage from rust; damage from settling; damage from animals or birds; damage from electrical shorts (unless fire occurs); glass damage; damage to signs are not generally included; exploding of steam boilers (see BOILER AND MACHINERY section); earthquake; flood; war; landslides; rain damage to interior of the building unless wind made the hole through which the rain was driven; water damage that occurs over an extended period of time.
+It is important to be aware of exclusions contained in policies that are “comprehensive”, “special form” and “all risk”.
+Generally, the following are excluded unless they are covered by specific endorsements: damage from termites, dry rot or fungus; damage from underground water; damage from rust; damage from settling; damage from animals or birds; damage from electrical shorts (unless fire occurs); glass damage; damage to signs are not generally included; exploding of steam boilers (see BOILER AND MACHINERY section); earthquake; flood; war; landslides; rain damage to interior of the building unless wind made the hole through which the rain was driven; water damage that occurs over an extended period of time.

 WAIVER OF SUBROGATION

-Most insurance policies require that a building be insured up to its full value or at least a substantial percentage of its full value.
+Many insurance policies require buildings be insured up to their full value or at least a substantial percentage of their full value.
 That is because the higher the value insured, the higher the premium.
-The insurance company doesn’t want to be in the position of having to pay more for a building than the amount of the insurance carried.
-Therefore, many insurance companies require that you carry 80% or more of the value of the building in casualty insurance.
-If you fail to carry that much insurance, a coinsurance clause says you will be penalized and become a coinsurer.
-As a general matter, it is best for the association to carry insurance in the amount of 100% of the replacement value of the improvements.
+Insurance companies don’t want to be in the position of having to pay more for a building than the amount of the insurance carried.
+As a result, many insurance companies require associations to carry 80% or more of the value of the building in casualty insurance.
+If you fail to carry that much insurance, a coinsurance clause says you will be penalized.
+Colorado law requires associations to buildings to their “full replacement value” for communities created after July 1, 1992.
+Therefore, we recommend associations carry insurance in the amount of 100% of the replacement value of the improvements.